dedis/cothority/ocsmgr/README.md

 will create a directory for the experiment, download the code, create a cothority and finally use the onchain-secrets skipchain.

-If you haven't set up go 1.8, please go to https://golang.org/doc/install and follow the instructions.
+If you haven't set up go 1.8 (or 1.9), please go to https://golang.org/doc/install and follow the instructions.
 Then you can do:

 ```bash